Molz Wirtz-Wold

 My Approach to Helping

-My mission is to support my clients with a compassionate, creative approach using a cognitive behavioral framework, connecting thoughts, feelings and actions.
-I want to help people discover ways to heal and move forward in their lives, discover goals they want to set: individual ways in which they will be meeting those goals.
-Transgender/non-binary affirming and identifying.
-Pronouns are they/them Trauma-informed practices Trained in Emotionally Focused Couples Counseling (EFT) and Gottman for Couples In training for PACT Level One (Psychobiological Approach to Couples Counseling) Sex-positive Polyamorous friendly/knowledgeable Anti-racist, anti-oppression, committed to doing my own work Kink friendly/knowledgeable Queer Enjoy working with, supporting other therapists and helping professionals Experienced/trained in supporting people with Bipolar Disorder Experienced, trained in supporting Autistic people Health at Every Size supportive, body positive, fat positive
+My mission is to support my clients with a compassionate and creative approach, attachment-centered using research based methods.
+I want to help people discover ways to heal and move forward in their lives, and to feel more free to be their authentic selves.
+Transgender/non binary affirming and identifying: they/them Trauma-informed practices Trained in Emotionally Focused Couples Counseling (EFT) and Gottman for Couples In training for PACT Level One (Psychobiological Approach to Couples Counseling) Sex therapist, AASECT member Polyamorous friendly/knowledgeable Anti-racist, anti-oppression, committed to doing my own work Kink friendly/knowledgeable Queer Enjoy supporting other therapists, helping professionals Experienced/trained in supporting people with Bipolar Disorder Experienced, trained in supporting Autistic people, people with ADHD and other kinds of neurodivergence Health at Every Size supportive, fat liberation

 My Personal Beliefs and Interests

 I enjoy helping people explore their gender (or lack of gender) in a safe environment.
 I come to this work from an existential perspective and love helping people explore concepts such as identity, personal meaning, freedom and change.
 In relationship work/couples counseling, I want to help people develop healthy connections and attachments to the people they love and to themselves.
+I believe couples are the experts on each other, and my job is to help them make more accurate guesses about each of their their feelings, wants and needs.
 I am fat, queer and trans.
 I benefit from white privilege and work to educate myself so I can minimize the harm done via white supremacy culture in the therapy room and beyond.
 In my free time, I love to garden, play analog and modular synthesizers, hike to hot springs, and eat all the delicious foods.
-I play a lot of video games (recent fave is Valheim), go see live shows, and updating our 1906 foursquare home with my fiancé.
+I play a lot of video games (recent fave is Valheim), go see live shows, and updating our 1906 foursquare home with my wife.

 Techniques I Use